MinnPost/minnpost-templates/app/templates/_README.md

 1. Copy the relevant parts from `index.html`.
     * This has the benefit of showing messages to users that have older browsers or have Javascript turned off.
 This also uses the build that separates out the third-party libraries that are used and are less likely to change; this gains a bit of performance for users.
-1. Copy the embed output from `grunt deploy`.
+1. Copy the embed output from `grunt deploy` (still in development).

 ## Hacks